deco31416/demo-minieasybot/README.md

-# crypo
+# Demo-Trading
-Crepo Exchange for Linework project based on the ERC20 Ethereum Token Linework Coin (LWC)
+##Trading Exchange for Initial project
+based on the ERC20 Ethereum Token Linework Coin (LWC)